PNNL-Comp-Mass-Spec/protein-coverage-summarizer/README.md

 Use `/M` to enable the creation of a protein to peptide mapping file.

 Use `/K` to skip protein coverage computation steps

+Use `/D` to duplicate the input file, creating a new file with one line per peptide/protein combo

 Use `/Debug` to keep the console open to see additional debug messages